Our Committees!

 This committee handles the Cultural District’s social media and digital presence, public relations, branding, event promotion, and outreach to clubs, organizations, and individuals.
 Contact the Communications Committee chair for more info!

-Diversity & Membership Committee-first Thursdays, 6-7pm
+Diversity & Membership Committee – second Mondays, 6-7pm

 This committee recruits individual members and works with other committees to ensure diversity of membership, programs and participants.
 Contact the Diversity & Membership Committee chair for more info!